Blake Ferguson

 Blake Ferguson Bio

-Blake Whittfield Ferguson is an American professional football long snapper who is currently with the Miami Dolphins in the National Football League (NFL).
-Born on April 21, 1997, in Smyrna, Georgia, he played college football at Louisiana State University (LSU) from 2015 to 2019.
-Ferguson was drafted in the sixth round of the 2020 NFL Draft by the Dolphins, where he quickly established himself as a reliable long snapper.
-Throughout his career, he has earned recognition as an integral part of his team after winning a national championship at LSU.
+Blake Whittfield Ferguson is an American professional football long snapper who is currently with the Miami Dolphins in the National Football League.
+Born on April 21, 1997, in Smyrna, Georgia, he played college football at LSU from 2015 to 2019 and was a member of the Tigers team that won a College Football Playoff national championship.
+Drafted in the sixth round of the 2020 NFL Draft, Ferguson has built his career on consistency in one of football’s most specialized roles, earning recognition as a reliable specialist at both the college and professional levels.

 Early Life and Background

-Blake Ferguson attended Buford High School in Buford, Georgia, where he was recognized as the number one long snapper nationally by Scout and 247Sports.
-He was rated as a two-star prospect by Rivals, ESPN, 247Sports, and Scout.
-During his high school career, he helped lead his team to three state titles and was the recipient of the Chris Rubio Award, which is given to the nation’s top high school long snapper, during his junior and senior years.
+Ferguson attended Buford High School in Buford, Georgia, where he developed into one of the top long-snapping prospects in the country.
+He was ranked as the number one high school long snapper nationally by Scout and 247Sports and earned invitations to prestigious events such as the Army All-American game.
+During his prep career, he helped Buford win three state championships and received the Chris Rubio Award, given to the nation’s top high school long snapper, in both his junior and senior seasons.
+His high school success made him a sought-after specialist recruit heading into college.

 Path to American Football